 Museum of Cadiz, things to do in Cadiz.

-5 – PLAZA DE SAN JUAN DE DIOS
+5. PLAZA DE SAN JUAN DE DIOS

 Without the typical main square you might expect in places in Andalucía like Cádiz, Plaza de San Juan de Dios has stepped into the void.

-As the commercial centre of the city, the plaza is buzzing with local tapas bars, cafes and the usual big takeaway joints.
 Backing onto the harbour, the plaza is a great meeting point in the city.
 There is usually a craft market set up in the square, especially if cruise ships are in town.
-The café terraces are a great place to escape the heat and partake in some classic people-watching.

-However, the standout feature is the beautiful Cádiz City Hall.
+The standout feature is the beautiful Cádiz City Hall.
 Framed by palm trees lining the square, huge Ionic columns, rising over a series of arches, support a clocktower overlooking Cádiz.

-It’s free to enter the Town Hall but tours must be booked in advance.
 Unassuming from the outside, the decorative nave of the church of San Juan de Dios is also worth a look.

-6 – ROMAN THEATRE
+6. ROMAN THEATRE

 The Roman Theatre of Cádiz was built by Lucius Cornelius Balbus, a personal friend of Julius Caesar in an attempt to expand the city.
-Throughout the centuries it was built over, most recently by today’s El Pópulo neighbourhood.

-Remarkably it was only uncovered in 1890.
+Throughout the centuries it was built over, but remarkably, it was only uncovered in 1890.

 In its day, the theatre held 10,000 spectators in a horseshoe auditorium.
 The stage and portico have not been excavated and remain under the modern city.

-A museum explaining the history of the ruin and other Roman influences in Cádiz is partially built over the excavated area.
 Glass walkways and panels provide better visibility of the theatre and how it has been consumed by city growth over the centuries.

 Roman Theatre, Cádiz, Spain.

-7 – MERCADO CENTRAL DE ABASTOS
+7. MERCADO CENTRAL DE ABASTOS

-The Mercado Central de Abastos is considered Spain’s oldest covered market.
 Built in 1839, several refurbishments have given the original neoclassic building a split personality.
 But it’s still doing what it’s been doing for centuries, housing a lively local market.

 Outer stalls are accessed through arches in the stone walls.
 Here, Rincón Gastromómico or Gourmet Corner takes place every day of the week.

 Tempting morsels including grilled seafood, tortillas, and olives are on display, ready to eat.
-Other stalls provide the necessary accompaniments: cerveza (beer), vino (wine) and of course, jerez (sherry).
+Other stalls provide the necessary accompaniments: cerveza (beer), vino (wine) and of course, Jerez (sherry).
 You could also pick up a local Spanish Rum.

 Mercado Central, cadiz

-8 – CASTILLO DE SANTA CATALINA
+8. CASTILLO DE SANTA CATALINA

-Castillo de Santa Catalina is a fortress on a rocky outcrop on the Cádiz harbour.
 It was built in the 17th century to defend the city from one of its most vulnerable fronts.
 As a result, it takes up a prime position overlooking the sea.

 The star-shaped floor plan has survived to this day, practically intact.
 For a time it served as a military prison; some of the remnants of which are still visible today.
-The very picturesque Chapel of Santa Catalina add to the charm with excellent views over the Cádiz bay.

 Today, the fortress is a multi-purpose recreational and cultural venue.
 It includes temporary exhibition rooms, educational spaces, and artistic workshops.